php/doc-base/README.md

   ```bash
   php doc-base/configure.php
   ```
-* If you are translating, remember to add the hash of the english base-file that you are translating from, to the file `.en-revisions.ref`
+* If you are translating, remember to add the full hash of the english base-file that you are translating from, to the files `EN-Revision`-comment

   **Always run `php configure.php` before commit!**
 * Commit your changes